Beyond the AI Hype: Intelligent Automation for Benefits Administration

 Home » Summit

-Infographic: Negative Impacts of a Multi-Platform Approach
+INFOGRAPHIC: Negative Impacts of a Multi-Platform Approach

 Using a multi-platform approach to CDH and COBRA benefits administration can create a host of problems for third party benefits administrators.
 The following infographic highlights the negative impacts of a multi-platform approach and examines the benefits of a single solution.